Frequently Asked Questions

 documented medical history of measles or mumps, or serologic evidence

-medical laboratory that "antibodies are positive and demonstrate
+medical laboratory report that states "antibodies are positive and demonstrate

 a level of immunity.")
 (Baby records from parents which do not